codercommand/AddonSDK/README.md

 This is a command line program for making minecraft behavior pack addons

 The Zip packer for packing addons is not beleaved to be the most stable, bugs with it are kinda known.

+I'll be working to improve this thing so any ideas on what to fix or what should be implumented next is welcome